andymac1091/CASA0005book/docs/01-prac1.md

 #### Raster data

 Most raster data is now provided in GeoTIFF (```.tiff```) format, which stands for Geostarionary Earth Orbit Tagged Image File.
 The GeoTIFF data format was created by NASA and is a standard public domain format.
-All necesary inforamtion to establish the location of the data on Earth's surface is embedded into the image.
+All necesary information to establish the location of the data on Earth's surface is embedded into the image.
 This includes: map projection, coordinate system, ellipsoid and datum type.

 #### Other data formats

 Aforementioned data types and formats are likely to be the ones you predominately encounter.
 However there are several more used within spatial analysis.
-Theres include:
+These include:

 **Vector**